-Previous studies have shown that the user behaviour (e.g. temperature settings, insertion of load) as well as environmental factors like ambient conditions vary largely in European countries, making it difficult to predict the energy consumption of refrigerators in real life (EUP LOT 13^{36} , Geppert and Stamminger, 2010^{39}).
+Previous studies have shown that the user behaviour (e.g. temperature settings, insertion of load) as well as environmental factors like ambient conditions vary largely in European countries, making it difficult to predict the energy consumption of refrigerators in real life (EUP LOT 1341), Geppert and Stamminger, 201042).

-Depending on their capacity, the actual power demand of refrigerators is between 50 and 300 W, whereas Stamminger et al. $(2009)^{32}$ calculated an average of 138.2 W. Although the efficiency of compressors is still increasing, it can be assumed that this average power demand remains constant over the next years due to a trend towards higher capacities.
+Depending on their capacity, the actual power demand of refrigerators is between 50 and 300 W, whereas Stamminger et al. (2009)34 calculated an average of 138.2 W. Although the efficiency of compressors is still increasing, it can be assumed that this average power demand remains constant over the next years due to a trend towards higher capacities (average net volume in 201525: 278 I; growth rate 1.2 % per year23).
 Under normal conditions, the compressor is working intermittently with a total operation time of about 1/3.
 However, this operation time may increase up to 100 % under extreme conditions (extremely high ambient temperatures, large amount of hot load).
-Figure 12 shows a typical pattern of a power demand curve of a refrigerator.
+Figure 14 shows a typical pattern of a power demand curve of a refrigerator.